Mark Thompson (newscaster): Television hosting and announcing

-Thompson is a regular hosting television shows of high drama and even life and death.
-He has hosted high-profile "event" shows like Celebrity Daredevils Live (FOX) with Dennis Rodman and Angie Everhart, all the Robbie Knievel jumps since 1990 (building to building in Las Vegas, over a portion of the Grand Canyon, and over an oncoming train).
-He also hosted a live Knievel jump during which the weather prevented the jump and Thompson was asked to "fill" for the entire hour.
-The show still registered a 25 share.
+Thompson was a regular hosting live television shows of high drama and even life and death.
+He has hosted high-profile "event" shows like Celebrity Daredevils Live (Fox) with Dennis Rodman and Angie Everhart, all the Robbie Knievel jumps since 1990 (building to building in Las Vegas, over a portion of the Grand Canyon, and over an oncoming train).

+Mark Thompson hosted a live Knievel jump during which the weather prevented the jump and Thompson was asked by the network to "fill" for the entire hour.
+Building drama about the dangerous weather conditions but without saying that Knievel would jump or would not jump, the show still registered a 25 share.

-Thompson has been a regular New Year's Eve host for FOX Television as well.
+Thompson has been a regular New Year's Eve host for Fox Television as well.
 In these shows, he has presided over everything from building implosions to musical acts.

 Thompson hosted the red carpet arrival show for the Emmy Awards on Fox Television (Sept.
 2011).
 It was his second time hosting an Emmy red carpet show.

 Thompson also hosted Hole in the Wall along with Brooke Burns for Fremantle Television.
 The show aired on Fox during 2008-2009.

 For three successful seasons, Thompson hosted Guinness World Records Primetime on the Fox network, and those familiar with the genre will remember him as the host of When Good Pets Go Bad and the voice of many of the edgy Fox primetime reality shows at the time.

 Thompson was the host of the weekly entertainment program That's So Hollywood, and was one of the primary fill-in hosts on Good Day L.A., Fox's highest rated Los Angeles morning show.

-Career as a producer
+Producer

 Thompson was formerly a creative partner in NEXT entertainment with Mike Fleiss.
 Together they were responsible for a number of successful specials for Fox, and Thompson was the first person to pitch The Bachelor to ABC, though he credits Fleiss with the idea itself.

 Other work

-Thompson is a frequent panelist on political and cultural issues on The Young Turks network, and fills in for host, Cenk Uygur, on the show, The Conversation.
-His regular weekly podcast, The Edge with Mark Thompson, features conversations on politics, show business, and popular culture.
+Thompson is a frequent panelist on political and cultural issues on The Young Turks network, and fills in for host, Cenk Uygur.
+His regular weekly podcast, The Edge with Mark Thompson, featured conversations on politics, show business, and popular culture.

+Thompson does a daily YouTube show, The Mark Thompson Show, which is a radio show come to life on YouTube.

 Thompson has been seen as a reporter, an anchorman, and even a moderator of presidential debates in feature films such as Set It Off, The Day After Tomorrow and The American President, and television shows such as 24 and Ghost Whisperer.